 So what are flavonoids in cannabis and why are they important?

 Flavonoids are compounds in plants which give plants their pigmentation (color), filter out UV rays, attract pollinators, and prevent plant diseases.

 Flavonoids are important because they have shown to have beneficial effects such as: anti-inflammatory, antioxidant, anti-fungal, anti-bacterial, anti-cancer, and anti-allergic activity.

 - Cannaflavin A is uniquely found in cannabis and is a strong anti-inflammatory.

 - Quercetin is also found in green tea, red wine, and berries.
 Quercetin acts as an anti-oxidant, anti-viral, and anti-cancer agent.

 - Apigenin is also found in parsley, celery, and chamomile tea.
 Apigenin has anti-anxiety and anti-inflammatory properties.

 Please ask questions below if you have any.
-Over and out.